 Use a power drill to make guide holes, and then just screw the pieces together to form the base and sides.
 You will notice that fixit blocks have sides with either one or two holes.

 Just alternate them, so each piece of wood is held in place with one screw at one end and two screws at the other end.
-Here is a photo of how everything should look when you have finished.

 Step 6: Make the Shelf

 The stringers you will use to make the shelf will have to be shortened a little bit to fit inside the frame sections you have just screwed together.
 You will not have to get the measurements down to the last millimeter, but you should be careful not to make the pieces too short.